certifaction/cli/README.md

 >
 >#### Description:
 >
->Retrieve metadata(salt, digital archive URL, hash and claim keys) stored from
+>Retrieves metadata (salt, digital archive URL, hash and claim keys) stored from
->the file and returns them as json
+>the file and returns them as a JSON.

 ### Prepare a document for signing